What is UWB? Everything you need to know about Ultra-Wideband

 Because it utilizes a wide bandwidth, UWB avoids the potential issue of interfering with other radio signals and devices, which is particularly important on devices such as smartphones, where existing technology like carrier waves could otherwise be impacted.

-UWB’s range is most effective under 50 meters, though it can operate relatively effectively within a 200-meter range.
+UWB has an effective range of up to 200 meters, provided there are no obstacles or impediments for the waves to pass through.
+Practically speaking, UWB is most effective when transmitting across distances of under 50 meters.
 This is sufficient for the majority of indoor positioning and navigation systems, given that they typically utilize multiple beacons at fixed points within a building in order to measure a user’s position effectively.

 As a radio wave-based technology, UWB is also capable of passing through frequently occurring obstacles within an indoor location, such as walls.
 Naturally, passing through multiple obstacles will eventually diminish the signal strength, but as previously mentioned, an effective IPIN system will utilize multiple beacons, meaning there will be a limit on the number of beacons being asked to transmit through several obstructions.